oubiwann/maintaining-state-in-clojure/README.md

 # Maintaining State in Clojure

+## Caveat

+These examples are here to help those new to Clojure in establishing analogies with other languages (or Lisp dialects).
+Please keep in mind the travesties committed in the majority of object-oriented software over the decades since the 80s: data and behaviour should not be conflated.

+To put a finer point on this, if you are looking for proper design patterns for working with state in Clojure applications, be sure to purchase any number of the Clojure books dedicated to real-world applications.
+Please do not treat this project as an application reference.

+This is an old repo, but since it comes up in search results, I try to keep it updated.

 ## Background

-Learning how to work with state in such a way as fits the language of one's choice is often a very interesting exercise.
-Handling state poorly leads to excessive sweating, heart palpitations, blurred vision, and loss of hair.
+Learning how to work with state in such a way as fits the language of one's choice is critical for building production-ready applications.
-Handling state well leads to properly functioning programs and all the wonders of a life filled with such programs.

-Besides the utilitarian reasons, it's actually a fun problem space to explore, since different languages often have widely diverging features that allow one to maintain state in all sorts of unique ways.
+Learning how to _play_ with state in different ways is actually a fun topic of exploration.
+Different languages often have widely diverging features that allow one to maintain state in all sorts of unique ways.

 The examples in this repo explore some of this, from the perspective of Clojure.
 They include: